theQRL/QRL/README.md

 If you have saved the **Mnemonic** or **hexseed** somewhere safe you can delete the open `wallet.qrl` file and use the `slaves.json` file to mine with.

-Move it into your ~/.qrl directory.
-If needed create the directory.
+Move this fie into your `~/.qrl` directory.
+If needed, create the directory.

 * * *